Private Health Insurance

 Health Sharing Plans

-When You Can & Can’t Buy Health Insurance
+When Can You Buy Health Insurance?

-The ability to purchase health insurance outside of specific periods depends on certain factors.
-Generally, enrollment is limited to designated Open Enrollment periods, often occurring from November to December for Marketplace health insurance.
 However, you may be eligible to enroll at any time if you experience a qualifying life event.

 Qualifying Life Events

-- Loss of Health Coverage: This includes aging out of a parent’s plan, losing employer-based coverage, no longer qualifying for a student plan, or experiencing the loss of current coverage for any other reason.
+• Loss of Health Coverage: This includes aging out of a parent’s plan, losing employer-based coverage, no longer qualifying for a student plan, or experiencing the loss of current coverage for any other reason.

-- Change in Household: Qualifying events include someone in your household getting married, divorced, adopting a child, or passing away.
+• Change in Household: Qualifying events include someone in your household getting married, divorced, adopting a child, or passing away.

-- Change in Residence: If you change your ZIP code, move to or from seasonal work or school, or transition between shelters or other transitional housing.
+• Change in Residence: If you change your zip code, move to or from seasonal work or school, or transition between shelters or other transitional housing.

 Please note that these are some of the most common qualifying life events, but not an exhaustive list.
 For a comprehensive list of qualifying life events, please visit healthcare.gov.